-1. GENERAL INFORMATION
+GENERAL INFORMATION

-International Elite Ltd. (the "Company") and its subsidiaries (collectively, the "Group") is principally engaged in the provision of Customer Relationship Management ("CRM") services, which include inbound services and outbound services, to companies in various service-oriented industries.
-Following the acquisition of Sunward Telecom Limited and its subsidiaries ("Sunward Group") in September 2010, the Group is also engaged in research and development, production and sales of Radio-Frequency Subscriber Identity Module ("RF-SIM") products and licensing of the RF-SIM operation rights in markets other than Hong Kong and Macau as well as the research and development and technology transfer of Certificate Authority-SIM ("CA-SIM") application right to customers.
+International Elite Ltd. (the "Company") and its subsidiaries (together, the "Group") is principally engaged in the provision of customer relationship management ("CRM") services, which include inbound services and outbound services, to companies in various service-oriented industries.
+Following the acquisition of Sunward Telecom Limited and its subsidiaries ("Sunward Group") in September 2010, the Group is also engaged in research and development, production and sales of Radio-Frequency Subscriber Identity Module ("RF-SIM") products and licensing of the RF-SIM operation rights in markets other than Hong Kong and Macao as well as the research and development and technology transfer of Certificate Authority-SIM ("CA-SIM") application right to customers.